 More on the Northern White Rhinos

 The northern white rhinos on Ol Pejeta were translocated from the Dvur Kralove Zoo in the Czech Republic on December 20th, 2009.
 The transfer was aimed at providing the rhinos with the most favourable breeding conditions in an attempt to pull the species back from the verge of extinction.
 It is thought that the climatic, dietary and security conditions that the rhinos will enjoy on the Ol Pejeta Conservancy will provide them with higher chances of starting a population in what is seen as the very last lifeline for the species.
-Until then, they continue to move from strength to strength each day here at their new home, the Ol Pejeta Conservancy.
+To keep up to date on the latest northern white rhino news click here.

 More on Grevy's Zebras